Frequently Asked Questions

 Integral to Galera Cluster replication, the cluster will wait for all of the nodes in the cluster to return the status of certification test before committing transactions or rolling them back.
 Because of this, a node that is inundated with traffic will delay that node from replying to the cluster and delay the other nodes as they wait for it to report.

-To alleviate this problem, you would make sure that all of the servers the same physically (i.e., amount of RAM, types of network interfaces), or at least have close the same amount of resources available.
-You would also use a load balancer (e.g., MariaDB MaxScale, ProxySQL) to make sure one node is not overloaded with traffic.
+To alleviate this problem, you would make sure that all of the servers the same physically (that is, amount of RAM, types of network interfaces), or at least have close the same amount of resources available.
+You would also use a load balancer (for example, MariaDB MaxScale, ProxySQL) to make sure one node is not overloaded with traffic.

 Why is the Software Called Galera?